Baqend/guide/src/index.md

 var stream = queryBuilder
                .or(condition1, condition2)
-               .stream();
+               .eventStream();
 ```

-## Streaming Sorting Queries
+### Event Stream Sorting Queries

-All features described so far are also available for *sorting queries*, i.e. queries that contain `limit`, `offset`, `ascending`, `descending` or `sort`.
+All features described so far are also available for *event stream sorting queries*, i.e. queries that contain `limit`, `offset`, `ascending`, `descending` or `sort`.
-Streaming sorting queries are great to maintain ordered results such as high-score rankings or prioritized todo lists.
+Events stream sorting queries are great to maintain ordered results such as high-score rankings or prioritized todo lists.

 The following maintains your top-20 todo lists, sorted by urgency, name and status: